pedroslvieira/notification-api/README.md

 }
 ```

-<h4 align="left">As Admin, I can assign a notification to one or multiple clients</h4>
+<h4 align="left">::As Admin, I can assign a notification to one or multiple clients</h4>
 After a notification is created, Admins can assign them to one multiple Clients passing an array of users ids to the request body.
 The request creates instance(s) of UserNotification.

 <br/>[POST]